-Simple Christmas decorating ideas for the home from mantels, trees, tabletops and more creative ideas that will add holiday sparkle to your home.
+Simple Christmas decorating ideas for the home that will inspire you to add holiday sparkle to your home.

 Since I began blogging 9 years ago I have shared a lot of holiday home tours with you.
 All of them full of color.
 The last two years, I decorated with red accents and red plaid all through the house.
 Five years ago, I used turquoise, pink and lime green.
 That year my house was featured in BHG Christmas Ideas magazine.